pnp/PnP-Sites-Core/Core/ProvisioningSchema-2019-03.md

 Enabled|xsd:boolean|Defines whether the site Footer is enabled or not, required attribute.
 Logo|ReplaceableString|Defines the Logo to render in the Footer, optional attribute.
 NameVisibility|xsd:boolean|Defines whether to show the Footer name or not, optional attribute.
+Name|ReplaceableString|Defines the name of the footer, which is visible when NameVisibility has been set to true.
+Optional attribute.
 RemoveExistingNodes|xsd:boolean|Defines whether the existing site Footer links should be removed, optional attribute.
 <a name="footerlinks"></a>
 ### FooterLinks